 Incompatibility with third-party modules:

-Conflicting component dependencies can also be caused by third-party modules that depend on earlier Magento components than the ones you have installed.
+Conflicting component dependencies can also be caused by third-party modules that depend on earlier Commerce components than the ones you have installed.
 Try the following:

 require-devproperty of the object in that JSON file.
 Depending on the options of package versions provided, they might specify a specific version or a constraint.
-For general guidance on how to use composer, if you are on Magento Commerce Cloud, you can refer to DevDocs Magento Commerce Cloud > Technologies and Requirements > Composer .
-If you are on Magento Commerce, refer to DevDocs Magento > Installation Guide > Install Magento Using the Composer .
+For general guidance on how to use composer, if you are on our cloud infrastructure, you can refer to Cloud for Adobe Commerce > Technologies and Requirements > Composer in our developer documentation.
+If you are on Adobe Commerce on-premises, refer to Adobe Commerce > Installation Guide > Install Adobe Commerce Using the Composer .

 - Now try the readiness check.
-Review DevDocs' Magento Upgrade Overview > Run the Module Manager > Step 1 Readiness Check .
+Review Adobe Commerce Upgrade Overview > Run the Module Manager > Step 1 Readiness Check in our developer documentation.

-- If the readiness check fails with another Component dependency check failure message, click on the following links depending on whether you are using Magento Commerce and Magento Commerce Cloud or Magento Open Source, to get further troubleshooting steps.
+- If the readiness check fails with another Component dependency check failure message, click on the following links depending on whether you are using [Adobe Commerce (https://support.magento.com/hc/en-us/articles/360044010932#magento_commerce_magento_commerce_cloud) or Magento Open Source to get further troubleshooting steps.

-- If you do not receive a response from the Seller in a reasonable amount of time, please let Magento Marketplace know so that we can remind them of their customer support commitments.
+- If you do not receive a response from the Seller in a reasonable amount of time, please let Commerce Marketplace know so that we can remind them of their customer support commitments.